-Tender yellow cake layers with cinnamon oat crumble, peach filling and whipped vanilla bean buttercream make up this perfect summer Peach Crisp Cake.
+Peach Crisp Cake – Tender yellow cake layers with a cinnamon oat crumble, peach filling, and whipped vanilla bean buttercream.

 I started with my classic yellow cake as a base for this cake.
 It’s tender and buttery, and almost reminds me of the topping you’d put on a cobbler.
 I made one change to the recipe and substituted Chobani Peach Greek Yogurt instead of the sour cream.
 It adds just a hint of peach flavor to the cake, but nothing too strong.
 I also reduced the amount of clear vanilla extract and pumped up the butter flavor with extra butter extract.

 Don’t forget to follow my go-to tips for getting moist cakes that rise well:

 - Preheat your oven for 30 minutes prior to baking.

 - Use good quality pans like Fat Daddio.

 - Spray your pans with nonstick spray and line with parchment paper.

 - Make sure to beat the butter, sugar, oil and eggs really well.
 The mixture should be smooth in texture and nearly doubled in volume when you’re done mixing.
 THIS ONE IS IMPORTANT!